Ojeniweh10/Ojeniweh10/README.md

-If you’re hiring, collaborating, or just geeking out about full-stack + AI engineering, let’s talk! 🚀
+If you’re hiring, collaborating, or just geeking out about backend engineering, let’s talk! 🚀